Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/paragraphformat/setspaceafter/_index.md

 ---
 title: setSpaceAfter
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/paragraphformat/setspaceafter/
+url: /php-java/aspose.slides/paragraphformat/setspaceafter/
 ---

-## setSpaceAfter(float value)  function
+## setSpaceAfter(float value)  method

  Returns or sets the amount of space after the last line in a paragraph with no inheritance.
  A positive value specifies the percentage of the font size that the white space should be.
  A negative value specifies the size of the white space in point size.
  Read/write  float.

+### Returns
+void

 ---